Cheesecake Farms

 Also great as opening questions and conversation starters for the classroom, seminars, workshops and presentations.

-Each column is approximately 375 to 500 words and contains several questions and answers.
+Each column is approximately 500 words and contains several questions and answers.

-Use the column in its entirety or edit it to fit your need.
+Use in its entirety or edit to fit.

 Seasonal.
 Timely.